nh2tran/DeepNovo/README.md

 **If you want to use the models in our PNAS paper, please use the branch PNAS**.

-## Latest update
+## Latest updates

+- The first-ever hybrid tool for peptide identification that integrates de novo sequencing and database search into the same scoring and sequencing framework.
+DeepNovo now have three sequencing modes: `search_denovo()`, `search_db()`, and `search_hybrid()`.

+- Added decoy database search to estimate False Discovery Rate (FDR).
+The FDR can be used to filter both database search and de novo sequencing results.

 - Replaced DecodingModel by ModelInference to make the code of building neural network models easy to understand and for further development.

-- Updated de novo sequencing function, `decode()`, and database search function, `search_db()`, to work with ModelInference.

-- What's next: clean up the code of TrainingModel, training and de novo sequencing functions.
+- What's next: clean up the code of TrainingModel and training function.

 Those updates still work with the pre-trained model, training and testing data provided earlier (version 0.0.1 below).